- 4-in-1 screwdriver

 There will be anywhere from two to five wires hooked up to the old thermostat.
 Label the thermostat wiring with marking tabs using the letters on the old screw terminals as reference.
 If your new thermostat doesn’t come with marking tabs, use masking tape.
 Remove and discard the old thermostat.

-Install the mounting plate
+How to Hook Up a Thermostat: Install the mounting plate

 Clip a clothespin to the cable so it doesn’t slide down inside the wall cavity; then level the new mounting plate in position and mark the mounting screw holes.
 Drill 3/16-in. holes, insert drywall anchors and screw the plate to the wall.